 We now summarize the research issues we plan to address in this dissertation:

 How can a peer-to-peer bulk data transfer mechanism that utilizes SOA be built for scientific communities?
 Which one of the available peer-to-peer systems is best for this purpose and what type of modifications and new features should be added to it?

+How can a collaborative medium that allows participants to manage, share, discover, and download their contents be provided and integrated with data transfer mechanism?

+Is the data transfer mechanism scalable?

+How is the performance of data transfer mechanism and is it acceptable?

+What is the overhead of this system and is it reasonable?

-How can a collaborative medium that allows participants to manage, share, discover, and download their contents be provided and integrated with data transfer mechanism?How can an adequate security mechanism be implemented in this system to meet the requirements of security of scientific communities, as security is not a concern in peer-to-peer networks for non-scientific communities?
+How can an adequate security mechanism be implemented in this system to meet the requirements of security of scientific communities, as security is not a concern in peer-to-peer networks for non-scientific communities?

+Contributions

+In this thesis, the expected contributions can be summarized as following.
+We will identify a novel system for collaboration framework for scientific community.
+We will also define the minimum set of requirements to build a collaboration framework dedicated to share and cooperate on users’ data with given access control rights.
+We will identify the additional essential features and services needed to be included into the selected best practice of peer-to-peer systems.

+Existing data transfer techniques focus on the problems of aggressive high performance data transfer rate and do not consider collaboration or optimal use of resources.

+There are some systems used for the data location discovery and they may not be functioning as collaboration framework.
+We are going to look into for determining the features for collaboration framework for scientific environment.